 - Change any default passwords when setting up your devices.

-- Apply updates and patches as soon as the system maker releases them.
+- Apply operating system and application patches as soon as the system maker releases them.

 Protecting your information and online accounts can help avoid the hassle and heartache of ID theft.
-Take advantage of all security measures offered and use strong passwords—remember the best way to prevent identity theft is with a strong defense.
+Take advantage of all security measures offered—and remember that the best way to prevent theft and scams is with a strong defense.